 Lack of sexual activities in humans and animals can build up frustrations before reaching a breaking point.

-When a cat or a dog is emasculated, their sexual odor is altered.
+When a cat or a dog is emasculated, its sexual odor is altered.

 When you notice your cat doing nose bop or rubbing their faces against a same-sex cat, chances are they are under stress.

 Just like a human being craves a hug during stressful moments, so does the family of animals in general.

 So, take a chill pill; your kitty or puppy might not be a trans after all.

 If you are keen enough, you will notice that your dearest pet mounts, hump, or rub themselves at inanimate objects.

 To stop this otherwise uncouth behavior, you should call your cat or dog to divert their attention.

 Calling them to snap out of it is a relief as it will help avoid social embarrassments or conflicts.

 The way these animals develop their sexuality is not the same as we do.